A squib load, also known as squib rounds or just a squib, is when there is insufficient force behind a bullet to exit a barrel.

 You can use your rod to push the projectile out.
 If that doesn’t work, then you may need to take the gun apart for a more detailed fix.

-Finally, if squib loading happens often with your ammunition, then chances are good that the squib load is being caused by low-quality ammunition or lack of pressure in your chamber.
+Finally, if squib loading often happens with your ammunition, then chances are good that the squib load is being caused by low-quality ammunition or lack of pressure in your chamber.

 You’ll want to use different ammo or make sure to quality check your remanufactured ammo–if you are a reloader.